-His family moved to Surrey and he was educated at Purley County Grammer School.
-Between 1950 and 1954 he appeared in sundry matches for Surrey Club & Ground and latterly for Surrey seconds; his club cricket being for Beddington and Banstead.
+His family moved to Surrey and he was educated at Purley County Grammar School.
+Between 1950 and 1954 he appeared in sundry matches for Surrey Club & Ground and latterly for Surrey seconds, his club cricket being for Beddington and Banstead.

-Despairing of Championship cricket with Surrey, he moved to Kent for the 1956 summer and made his first-class debut for his new county against Cambridge University on May 12, 1956.
+Despairing of Championship cricket with Surrey, he moved to Kent for the 1956 summer and made his First-Class debut for his new county against Cambridge University in May.
 He quickly gained a regular place in the Kent side and during that first season took 58 wickets.
 The following year he exceeded 100 wickets, a feat he was to repeat for the next four campaigns.

 His umpiring career ceased in 1981 and, aged 51, he re-appeared briefly for Cornwall.
-From his initial trials with Surrey his career in good equality cricket had lasted 33 seasons.
+From his initial trials with Surrey his career in senior cricket had lasted 33 seasons.